 Point To Point will schedule interviews with schools for you and facilitate the job offer and acceptance process.

 Once you accept a role you will be registered with the DfE Acclimatisation Provider and be given details about your mentor, training days and accommodation upon arrival in England.

 Schools in the partnership have the entire recruitment fee funded by the DfE.
-By joining the framework, you will have funding to secure STEM teachers without the worry of the expensive recruitment fees.
+By recruiting through the DfE programme, you will have funding to secure STEM teachers without the worry of the expensive recruitment fees.
 Overseas teachers will be open-minded about locations and have the necessary qualifications to succeed in their new posts.
 You will need to be willing to interview via Skype and offer a position quickly as the eligible candidates are in high demand.
-You will need to complete and sign the SLA agreement and nominate you in-school mentor for your funded teacher.
+You will need to complete and sign the service level agreement and nominate you in-school mentor for your funded teacher.
 You will be committed to the success of inducting your international teacher and give them both professional and pastoral support.

 Why is this good for schools?

-Aside from the entire teacher recruitment fee being funded by the DfE, there are a number of additional benefits to our endorsement from the DfE.
+As well as the recruitment fee is funded by the DfE, there are a number of additional benefits.

 - Schools can further broaden their search for the highest calibre teaching applicants.

 - Schools will have access to interview teachers outside of their normal recruitment method, adding value to the continuity of teaching and learning.